Why DBT skills in schools?

 - How many people could feel the confidence and empowerment to reach out and support or help someone in need?

-- BPD is at its core a coping-skills deficit, in such a validating and skillful environment how many people that would have otherwise developed BPD would now avert the disorder altogether?
+- BPD is at its core a coping-skills deficit, in such a validating and skillful environment how many people that would have otherwise developed BPD or other mental health issues would now avert the disorder or mental illness altogether?

 - How would successful outcomes in such an environment prove contagious to other settings?
 Universities, Medical institutions, work, etc.?